Worship and Confession

 Worship and its Outcome

 While we do not worship God for something in return, it is still helpful to know what does happen when we worship God.
 In Psalm 95:1-7 and Psalm 96:1-13, we read an invitation to “come to worship and bow down” to our God.
 There are many songs that call us to worship, and this Psalm is a message for the people of God to come to worship; such songs direct us to God.
 They are expressions of love, adoration, praise, rejoicing, celebration, petition, intercession, and confession from one’s heart.
 We praise God for who He is through music as well as through prayer.
-Being in God’s presence stimulates our heart and minds, making us want to praise Him for the deeds He has done, for how He has moved in history, and for His character and attributes (Revelation 4:11; Revelation 5:9-16; Revelation 11:16).
+Being in God’s presence stimulates our hearts and minds, making us want to praise Him for the deeds He has done, for how He has moved in history, and for His character and attributes (Revelation 4:11; Revelation 5:9-16; Revelation 11:16).
 His presence also moves us to confess our sins.

 God can change the world through people who truly worship.
 Most of the time, revival is a by-product of worship and confession; we should always worship God expecting the Spirit of God to work in and through us.
 He moves in different ways—sometimes for salvation, sometimes for deliverance, sometimes for sanctification or healing.
 As we worship Him, He also visits us through prophetic gifts.
 To experience these outcomes as we worship, we must open our ears to listen and open our eyes to see what God is going to do (Acts 13:2, Acts 16:25-26).